Mastermindzh/react-cookie-consent/README.md

 The styling behaves kind of responsive.
 The minimum content width has been chosen to be "300px" as a default value.
 If the button does not fit into the same line it is wrapped around into the next line.

 You can style each component by using the `style`, `buttonStyle` and `contentStyle` prop.
 These will append / replace the default styles of the components.
+Alternatively you can provide CSS classnames as `containerClasses`, `buttonClasses` and `contentClasses` to apply predefined CSS classes.

 You can use `disableStyles={true}` to disable any built-in styling.